by Duyeon Kim [contact information]

 Ballistic Missile Facility: Musudan-ri; Yongjo-ri; Sangnam-ri; Tongchang-ri, Chiha-ri

 Delivery Systems (Ballistic Missiles)

-- KN-02 – short-range, solid-fueled, highly accurate mobile missile.
-Modified copy of the Soviet OTR-21; unknown number in service; believed to have been deployed in the late 1990s or early 2000s.
+• KN-02 – short-range, solid-fueled, highly accurate mobile missile.
+Range estimated between 100-120 km.
+Modified copy of the Soviet OTR-21 (SS-21 Tochka; also referred to as “Scarab”); unknown number in service; believed to have been deployed in the late 1990s or early 2000s.

-- Musudan-1 – intermediate range ballistic missile (IRBM); range 2,500-4,00 km capable of direct strikes on South Korea, Japan, and Guam putting U.S. military bases at risk; variant of Nodong; surface-to-air missile (SAM) system; most advanced missile delivery system; acquired in 2007.
+• Musudan-1 (Taepodong-X, Nodong-B, BM-25) – single-stage intermediate range ballistic missile (IRBM); range 2,500-4,000 km capable of direct strikes on South Korea, Japan, and Guam, thus putting U.S. military bases at risk; Has not been tested and is not known to be operational.

 Intercontinental Ballistic Missiles (ICBM)

 • KN08 -- North Korean road mobile ICBM; first presented at parade in April 2012, but many analysts argue that the missiles on display were only mock-ups.
 Has not been tested, and no open-source evidence exists to suggest that they are operational.